-Materials in Alternate Formats
+4. Materials in Alternate Formats

-Voters with disabilities have several accessible voting options.
-The ROV prepares a County Voter Information Guide (CVIG) for each election which contains information on the Vote by Mail process as well as instructions for using the RAVBM system.
-The CVIG is available in large print, an online PDF, and a screen reader accessible option using the ROV Voter Look-up Tool, which includes access to a reference ballot.
-Measures are available in accessible format with a screen reader.
-Large-print CVIGs and audio measures can be requested by emailing rov-info@sonoma-county.org or calling the ROV at (707) 565- 6800.
+Voters with disabilities can obtain election materials in alternate formats.
+The ROV prepares a County Voter Information Guide (VIG) for each election which contains information on the Vote by Mail process as well as instructions for using the Remote Accessible Vote by Mail system (RAVBM).
+The VIG is available in large print and as an online portable document format (pdf) file.
+In addition, voters can visit our website to access an online version of the VIG that is compatible with screen readers, as well as a sample ballot.
+Large-print VIGs and audio versions of ballot measures can be requested by emailing rov-info@sonoma-county.org or calling the ROV Office at (707) 565-6800.